 A Rich Heritage and Exceptional Guests

-The Hotel Windsor is Australia’s most loved and renowned grand hotel, pre-dating The Savoy in London, The Plaza and The Waldorf Astoria in New York, The Ritz in Paris, and Raffles Hotel in Singapore.
+The Windsor is Australia’s most loved and renowned grand hotel, pre-dating The Savoy in London, The Plaza and The Waldorf Astoria in New York, The Ritz in Paris, and Raffles Hotel in Singapore.
 Established in 1883, it combines the classic beauty and architecture of the Victorian age with the graciousness of that bygone era.
-Steep in tradition and unparalleled in service, The Hotel Windsor continues to uphold its unique position as the most cherished hotel in Melbourne and Australia.

-Located opposite the stately Parliament House and next door to the famous Princess Theatre, The Hotel Windsor is only steps away from Melbourne’s exclusive stores, theatres, and Chinatown district, and is directly opposite the picturesque Treasury, Fitzroy and Carlton Gardens a short walk from our doorstep.
+Located across the stately Parliament House and next to the famous Princess Theatre, The Windsor is only steps away from Melbourne’s luxury boutiques, theatres, laneways and Chinatown, with the picturesque Treasury, Fitzroy and Carlton Gardens a short walk from our doorstep.

 On 3 June 1923, with renovations complete, the hotel hosted a luncheon attended by His Royal Highness, The Prince of Wales.
-In honour of this occasion and to capitalise on the Royal association, the hotel was appropriately renamed The Windsor.
+In honour of this occasion, the hotel was appropriately renamed The Windsor.

 The Early Years